 I'm Tanya Kovarsky, a mommy and general blogger, former mag hag, who now works in content, communication and PR in Johannesburg.
-Imperfect mom of Max.
+Imperfect mom of Max and Rebecca.
 Comrades runner.
 Devotee of Hello Kitty, nail polish, Converse shoes and Apple.
 I also blog at Rattle and Mum.

 I’m pretty decisive when it comes to most things, but I’m battling once again with the choice of school for you.
 I remember getting my placenta knickers in a knot about it even when I was pregnant with you.
 I also wrote about our dilemmas on this blog here.